metrico/qryn/README.md

 ### Project Background

-The *Loki API* and its Grafana native integration are brilliant, simple and appealing - but we just love **Clickhouse**.
+The *Loki API* and its Grafana native integration are brilliant, simple and appealing - but we just love **ClickHouse**.

-**cLoki** implements the same API functionality as Loki, buffered by a fast bulking **LRU** sitting on top of **Clickhouse** tables and relying on its *columnar search and insert performance alongside solid distribution and clustering capabilities* for stored data.
+**cLoki** implements the same API functionality as Loki, buffered by a fast bulking **LRU** sitting on top of **ClickHouse** tables and relying on its *columnar search and insert performance alongside solid distribution and clustering capabilities* for stored data.
 Just like Loki, cLoki does not parse or index incoming logs, but rather groups log streams using the same label system as Prometheus.

 <img src="https://user-images.githubusercontent.com/1423657/54091852-5ce91000-4385-11e9-849d-998c1e5d3243.png" width=700 />